ankushb92/ankushb92.github.io/_posts/2023-06-03-kotlin-coroutines-1.markdown

 4. In the end, we know that there will be exactly `1` list left in the channel after all coroutines launched above have completed execution.
 The result of the last expression inside `CoroutineScope` (`channel.receive()`) is automatically returned.

 ### Closing thoughts and next steps
 I really enjoyed learning about the powerful concurrency primitives in Kotlin!
 Learning about suspendable functions and coroutines forced me to think about concurrency in a completely different way.
-As a next step, I am planning to run some benchmarks to see how the two implementations compare in practice.
+As a next step, I am planning to run some performance tests to see how the two implementations compare in practice.

+All the code that I described in this blog post can be [accessed here](https://github.com/ankushb92/LearningKotlin/blob/main/src/main/kotlin/mergeKSortedLists.kt).

 [1]: https://kotlinlang.org/docs/coroutines-basics.html